 On top of this, cloud products are usually created by specialized software companies focused on delivering user-friendly interfaces.
-That focus on developing smart, intuitive user interfaces (UI) can drive productivity and user experience.
-"Simplicity and integration is the name of the game, because it's all about providing a frictionless customer journey," says Ashley.
+That focus on developing smart, intuitive user interfaces (UI) can drive productivity and provide frictionless customer journeys.

 Boosting job variety with omnichannel support

 Greater centralization also makes it easier for agents to train across multiple channels, instead of being constricted to only service delivery pillars, e.g. only voice, only chat, etc. That kind of variety can be rewarding for employees.
-"If you have the ability to serve customers through various channels, not just answer calls one after the other, that can help with agents' overall engagement, satisfaction levels and well-being on the job," Ashley says.
+Having the ability to serve customers through various channels, not just answer calls one after the other can help with an agent's overall engagement, satisfaction levels and well-being on the job.

 There are other ways to use cloud-based technology to improve job quality, including using AI-informed tools like robotic process automation (RPA) to offload repetitive tasks onto bots, and give human agents more complex, fulfilling work.
 AI, RPA, bots and their ilk not only create new human/tech divisions of labor; they can also assist agents to deliver tech-informed CX by easily serving up insights driven by past interactions.